settlemint/docs/content/docs/blockchain-guides/hyperledger-besu/performance.md

 title: "Performance"
 ---

-# Understanding Transactions Per Second (TPS) on a Besu Node

 This document aims to provide a comprehensive overview of transaction throughput on a Hyperledger Besu node, explaining key concepts for readers who may not be familiar with blockchain technology.

 ## Factors Affecting Transaction Performance